About

 For Southwestern Pennsylvania, this is a future in which all people have secure well-paying jobs that do not make them sick, and live in healthy homes in healthy neighborhoods, without racial disparities in exposure to toxics and in cancer rates.
 We imagine local, regional and state governments that act boldly to reduce hazardous exposures before they cause disease; to dismantle policies that perpetuate inequities in social and environmental conditions which in turn affect well-being; to hold industries accountable so it no longer pays to pollute, and to incentivize investments that establish Southwestern Pennsylvania as a hub of innovation for a green economy.
 We imagine the expansion of businesses that improve air and water quality, provide nutritious and safe products, maintain healthy workplaces, and invest in communities.
 We imagine engaged residents who believe that everyone has a right to good health and a clean environment, and that both of these are foundations of a thriving economy.
 The people of Southwestern Pennsylvania respect science and are empowered to take action in their households, communities, schools and workplaces towards a bright future they help create.

 In June 2020, Network participants came together to develop this vision.
+Our Network underwent a strategic planning process in 2023 where we updated our vision to align with changes in environmental cancer prevention.
 For more about our motivations, commitments, and practices and principles for working together, see the Network’s Purpose and Principles.

 Network participants